KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 ## Exploratory Data Analysis

-The exploratory data analysis phase implemented a systematic examination of each modality within the dataset, enabling a comprehensive understanding of the underlying patterns and relationships within the data.
-This methodical approach proved crucial for informing subsequent preprocessing decisions and model development strategies, as it revealed both modality-specific characteristics and cross-modal relationships relevant to depression detection.
+The exploratory data analysis (EDA) phase was designed to systematically investigate the characteristics and underlying patterns present in each modality of the DIAC-WOZ dataset—text, audio, and facial expressions.
+This comprehensive approach was essential for informing subsequent preprocessing strategies and model development, as it enabled the identification of both modality-specific features and cross-modal relationships relevant to depression detection.

-### Textual Analysis
+### Textual Modality

-The analysis of textual data focused on understanding the linguistic characteristics of participant interviews through multiple analytical approaches.
-A sophisticated frequency-based analysis was implemented to identify common themes and patterns in participant responses.
-The text preprocessing pipeline employed advanced natural language processing techniques, including lemmatization for word form normalization and strategic stop word removal:
+The EDA of the textual modality focused on uncovering linguistic patterns and expressive tendencies within participant interview transcripts.
+The analysis began with a rigorous text preprocessing pipeline, which included normalization, stop word removal, and lemmatization to ensure that only semantically meaningful content was retained.
+This process is exemplified by the following function:

 ```python
 def text_preprocessing(text):